Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --Rfam RFAM, -R RFAM  The path of Rfam CM database.
       --e_value E_VALUE, -e E_VALUE
                             The cutoff of e value.
 Default is 0.001.
-      --output_all, -o      One sequence may fit multiple references.
-If you want to output all of them, please turn it on.
+      --output_all, -o      One query sequence may fit multiple riboswitches or RNA thermometers.
+If --output_all is True, all results all be printed out.
 Or it will only print the best one.
 Default is False.
       --fuzzy FUZZY, -z FUZZY
-                            It will extend some nucleotides of 3' or 5' end.
+                            The fuzzy of nucleotides for 3' or 5' end.
 Default is 10.
       --fuzzy_rbs FUZZY_RBS, -zr FUZZY_RBS
-                            How many nucleotides of ribosome binding site allow to be different with AGGAGG?
+                            The number of nucleotides of ribosome binding site can be different with AGGAGG.
 Default is 2.
       --start_codon START_CODON, -ac START_CODON
-                            What kinds of start coden you want to use.
-If you want to import more than one type of start codon, please use comma to separate them.
+                            The types of start coden.
+If more than one type are assigned, please use comma to separate them.
 Default is ATG.
       --max_dist_rbs MAX_DIST_RBS, -Mr MAX_DIST_RBS
                             The maximum distance between ribosome binding site and start codon.
 Default is 14.